-How to Reduce Client Churn in Your Pool Service Business: 12 Retention Strategies
+Pool Service Client Churn: 12 Retention Strategies

 Reducing pool service churn is the fastest way to grow your business without spending a dollar on marketing.
 Losing one client at $200/month costs $2,400 in annual recurring revenue — and replacing that client costs $150–$400 in acquisition expenses.
 When your churn rate drops from 5% to 2% monthly, the compounding effect on revenue is dramatic.